Tecnativa/docker-haproxy-letsencrypt/README.md

 Use [HAProxy][] to create a HTTPS proxy.

+## Disclaimer about load balancing

+This container uses HAProxy, but **it does not perform load balancing**.
+It's just for adding an HTTPS layer to any HTTP container.

+However, feel free to fork or subclass this image to do it, or just use other container for load balancing and link it to this one to add HTTPS to it.

 ## Usage

-Just link it to any container listening on port 80:
+Just link it to any container listening on port 80 (let's call it LC for Linked Container):

-    docker run -d -p 80:80 -p 443:443 --link other-web:www yajo/https-proxy
+    docker run -d -p 80:80 -p 443:443 --link LC:www yajo/https-proxy

 Then navigate to `https://localhost` and add security exception.

-### When the main container uses other port
+### When the LC exposes other port

 The proxy will use `${WWW_PORT_${PORT}_TCP_ADDR}` as origin, so run it as:

-    docker run -e PORT=8080 --link other-web:www yajo/https-proxy
+    docker run -e PORT=8080 --link LC:www yajo/https-proxy

 ### When you have a real certificate